Karawaan

-Karawaan is a 1985 Pakistani television series written by Abdul-Qadir Junejo and directed by Iqbal Ansari.
+Karawaan is a 1985 Pakistani television drama series written by Abdul Qadir Junejo and directed by Iqbal Ansari.
 It is based on the life of Sindhi folk singer Fozia Soomro.

-Synopsis
+Plot

-The story revolves around Sukhaan, a Thari folk singer.
-The harsh desert climate, compounded by severe drought, forces Sukhaan's family, friends and many other desert inhabitants to migrate to a different area where water is available.
-But on the way, she gets lost and heads to the city where she tries to become a singer.
+The drama centres on Sukhaan, a Thari folk singer.
+Severe drought and the harsh desert climate force Sukhaan's family, friends, and many other inhabitants of the Thar to migrate in search of water.
+Separated from her companions during the journey, Sukhaan makes her way to the city, where she attempts to establish herself as a professional singer.